juicedata/juicefs-csi-driver/docs/en/examples/permission.md

 ...
 ```

 The `other` container is run as user `3000` and group `4000`.
-Check the file is not writable for users not in the group.
+Check the file is not writable for users not in the group:

 ```sh
 >> kubectl exec -it juicefs-app-perms-7c6c95b68-76g8g -c other -- id